You are here

 The Department of Accounting, Finance, Insurance, and Risk Management (AFIRM) has produced its Fall 2020 Newsletter.
 In this issue we welcome Blake Reed who will be teaching Business Law.
 There's advice for coping in these unprecedented times of uncertainty, and a spotlight on Tyra Dowell, an accounting major and graduating senior.
 Everyone at Indiana State would like to echo the newsletter's final words, "We are here for you.
 We also know that if we work together as a Sycamore Family, we can rise to any crisis."

 The Accounting Program strives to prepare students to assume roles as accounting professionals in society as well as provide them with a foundation for continued life-long learning.
+Our program helps prepare for professional certifications such as:

 In addition to the learning goals established for all Scott College of Business majors, students graduating with a major in accounting will demonstrate the following knowledge and skills: